Gerardo-cmd/vending-machine/README.md

 4. run "npm install" again
 5. cd ..
 6. run "npm run start"
+7. It should open automatically, but if not then go to localhost:3000.

 There are a total of 7 endpoints for this application.
 They are:
 - GET /sodas